FAQs

 How does the Once program work with students who have higher reading abilities?

-Students with higher reading abilities should start at the beginning of our curriculum, at Cycle 0, with everyone else to learn the type of tasks/games within the curriculum.
-Even if they can read, they would still be lost if they don’t know the routines of the tasks in the Once curriculum.
+Students with higher reading abilities should start at the beginning of our curriculum, at Cycle 0, with everyone else to learn the type of tasks and games within the curriculum.
+Even if they can read, they would still be lost if they didn’t know the routines of the tasks in the Once curriculum.
 When students have a stronger foundation in reading, they just move really quickly through the cycles until they get to content that is newer and more challenging for them.

-How does the Once program work with students with disabilities or multilingual learners?
+How does the Once program work with students with disabilities or with multilingual learners?

-The Once program should be used with students with disabilities and with multilingual learners.
-The curriculum supports many of the accommodations typically found in IEPs and 504s: a one-on-one setting and a code-emphasis curriculum.
+The Once program can be used with students with disabilities and with multilingual learners.
+The curriculum supports many of the accommodations typically found in IEPs and 504s, like a one-on-one setting and a code-emphasis curriculum.
 Instructors follow the script and differentiate the pace based on the needs of the student.
-It is recommended that decisions to place students identified with disabilities or as multilingual learners in the Once program are reviewed with the appropriate school-based team (IEP, 504, LEP).
+It is recommended that decisions to place multilingual learners or students identified with disabilities in the Once program are reviewed with the appropriate school-based team (IEP, 504, LEP).

-For spiraling, what strategies do you recommend that instructors use to remember what sounds or words should be revisited at the end of a task?
+For spiraling, what strategies do you recommend that instructors use to remember which sounds or words should be revisited at the end of a task?

-When using the Flowchart, how do you recommend isolating the 1st two sounds of a word when trying to eliminate pauses?
+When using the flowchart, how do you recommend isolating the first two sounds of a word when trying to eliminate pauses?

-It is recommended to put the Flowchart handout right over the laptop screen so that the instructor can easily follow along the directions/script in the Flowchart.
+It is recommended that the instructor holds the flowchart handout right over the laptop screen to cover all but the first two sounds, which also allows the instructor to easily follow along the directions and script in the flowchart.

 Can this program be implemented with older students?